High Court of Tanzania

 23 December 2011

-Court granted extension to appeal time due to counsel’s bereavement and verified illness of substitute counsel.
+Court granted applicant extension to lodge notice and apply for leave to appeal due to counsel's bereavement and illness.

 23 December 2011